 Why is Ganesha known as Pillayar in Tamizh?

 Tamizhians call Lord Ganesha as Vinayagar, Pillayar, or Vinayakar.
-He is the most loved god and is often depicted in various forms.
+And, he is the most loved of the Hindu pantheon, and is often depicted in various forms.

 Do people in Tamil Nadu celebrate Ganesh Chathurthi?

-Unlike the wide-spread Ganesh Chathurthi celebrations across Mumbai and Hyderabad, the Pillayar Chathurthi celebrations across Tamil Nadu are restricted to the four walls of our households, where a small clay idol of the Vinayagar is invoked and an elaborate pooja(religious ritual) is performed for a maximum of 3 days.
+Unlike the wide-spread Ganesh Chathurthi celebrations across Mumbai and Hyderabad, the Pillayar Chathurthi celebrations across Tamil Nadu are restricted to the four walls of our households : With a small clay idol of the Vinayagar being invoked, and an elaborate pooja(religious ritual), which is performed for a maximum of 3 days.

 Practical information for planning a trip to Pillayarpatti temple

-Although the Pillayarpatti temple is located just a few kilometres from Karaikudi and another town Thirupatthur in Tamil Nadu, it may seem very remote to people who aren’t familiar with the region.
-However, fret not.
-There are ample transport facilities available.
+Although, the Pillayarpatti temple is located just a few kilometres from Karaikudi ,and nearest town Thirupatthur in Tamil Nadu, it may seem very remote to people who aren’t familiar with the region.

 Pillayarpatti temple location

 Pillayarpatti is just 70 km from Madurai, while the distance between Karaikudi and Pillayarpatti is 13 km.

 Thus, Pillayarpatti kovil can easily be covered on a day trip from Madurai.